codescv/ejabberd/source/_posts/2012-05-23-ejabberd-notes-the-listener-infrastructure.markdown

 In a word, ejabberd starts a receiver and a handler when a socket is accepted, the receiver handles all incoming data, does some preprocessing(such as parsing the XML) and forward the message to the handler, the handler decides how to handle the message, and (maybe) use the ejabberd_socket util to send response data.
 If you want to extend the ejabberd to use other protocols than XMPP: this is the place to start.
 Write a customized receiver module to parse the protocol, a customized handler module to handle all the requests and you are done.
 More on this topic later.

 ## To sum up
-We have taken a quick tour through the listeners infrastructure in ejabberd.
+We have taken a quick tour through the socket infrastructure in ejabberd.
 We learned that the ejabberd uses three modules: ejabberd_listener, ejabberd_socket and ejabberd_receiver to handle all the socket related stuff. ejabberd_listener binds and listens on ports, ejabberd_socket starts the receiver and the handler, and provides utils for outgoing data, the receiver handles and parses all incoming data, and forwards messages to the logic module.
 The logics, on the other handle, are handled by logic modules accroding to the config file.
 There are, however, many things that we left out, including:

 1. customization of receiver/logic modules.
 2. congestion control (shapers).